 What if Nas’ “I Am...”
 Was Never Bootlegged?
 A Re-envisioning of the Polarizing Project’s Legacy

-At the album’s 20th anniversary, we reexamine the legendary rapper’s third studio album and detail an alternate history of what its legacy would be today.
+We reexamine the legendary rapper’s third studio album, I Am…, and detail an alternate history of what its legacy would be today.

 Twenty years ago, Nas released the most divisive LP in his catalog: I Am… By April 6, 1999, he had an underground classic (Illmatic) and a commercial breakthrough (It Was Written) under his belt.
 While the Queens MC once again found commercial success with I Am... — it sold 470,000 copies during its first week and became his second No. 1 record — creatively, it fell short.
 While it includes a couple of Nas’ classics (“Nas Is Like” and “N.Y.
 State of Mind Pt.
 II”), critics have widely accepted it as one of his weaker releases, due to attempts at crossover hits (“Hate Me Now,” “You Won’t See Me Tonight,” and “Dr. Knockboot”) and uninspired album cuts that featured seemingly half-baked concepts and, for his caliber, subpar rapping (“Big Things,” “K-I-SS-I-N-G,” and “I Want to Talk To You”).
 Overall, I Am… lacked the type of focus and cohesive sound that audiences grew to know and love on his first two LPs.